-Fast access to valuable insights can mean efficient, real-time interaction with your data, giving you a detailed map of what’s happening now and how well you’re performing, along with business analytics, which can be used to measure business performance to find and forecast trends in sales, turnover and growth.
+Fast access via a solution such as Vardells Retail Connect, to valuable insights can mean efficient, real-time interaction with your data, giving you a detailed map of what’s happening now and how well you’re performing, along with business analytics, which can be used to measure business performance to find and forecast trends in sales, turnover and growth.

 Business intelligence can also offer an up-to-date view of a company’s financial picture.
 From profit and loss, general ledger, and balance sheet figures, to allowing organisations to view individual transactions in order to get immediate answers to cost concerns and revenue opportunities.
 By exploring incoming and outgoing finances of the present and past, retailers can make decisions based on the company’s future financial status.

 5.Benefit from a Business-Wide Vision

 Making the best decisions on pricing, reordering, discounting and customer service requires instant visibility across the entire business and an aggregated view of all orders, inventory, purchasing, accounting and more, all in a single system.

 Business intelligence, combined with a variety of applications that can each communicate with each other via a single system, means as a business owner, you can gain an overall view of your business and the ability to correlate and compare data in new ways.